ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/dir-path-filename.md

 Here is an example.
 This program looks for `csv` and `xslx` files in a sub-folder.

-1. Add `FileUtil` in the unit section.
+1. Add `FileUtil` in the uses section.
 2. Invoke the `FindAllFiles` and save the output into a `TStringList` variable.
 You don't need to instantiate the `TStringList` object separately; `FindAllFiles` handles it automatically.
 When calling this function, make sure to provide the following:

       - The path to be searched.